mattermost/mattermost-developer-documentation/site/content/contribute/more-info/server/feature-flags.md

 ## FAQ

-1. What is the expected default value for boolean feature flags?
-Is it `true` or `false`?
+1. What are the expected values for boolean feature flags?
-   - Initially `false` for Cloud releases.
-The idea is to use them to slowly roll out a feature.
-When the code is deployed, the feature flag is not enabled yet.
-See more details on feature flag rollout timelines [here]({{< ref "/contribute/more-info/server/feature-flags#timelines-for-rollouts" >}}).
+   - Normally ``true`` or ``false``, but this may not always equate to enabled/disabled.
+A feature flag that introduces three new sorting algorithms can also be written:
+       - "selection" (default, the existing strategy in production)
+       - "bubble"
+       - "quick"

 2. Is it possible to use a plugin feature flag such as `PluginIncidentManagement` to "prepackage" a plugin only on Cloud by only setting a plugin version to that flag on Cloud?
 Can self-hosted customers manually set that flag to install the said plugin?
    - Yes.
 If you leave the default "" then nothing will happen for self-hosted installations.
 You can ask the Cloud team to set ``split.io/environment`` to a specific version.